 Create platforms or forums for call center agents to share success stories, challenges, and strategies for delivering exceptional customer service.

-7. Leverage Technology: Explore the most appropriate solution, such as speech analytics, quality monitoring software, and customer feedback systems, to streamline QA processes.
+7. Leverage Technology: Explore the most appropriate solution, which can include various technologies, such as speech analytics, quality monitoring software, and customer feedback systems, to streamline QA processes.

 Results first, payment later.